 IPA Source provides complete customer support for using our site.
 Please understand that some technical issues may be specific to the configuration of your own computer and beyond our control.

 If you have purchased a subscription, our complete library will continue to be available to you for as long as your subscription is active, just download the file again.
-For files that have been purchased individually, go to your "My Purchased Files" page (linked from your Account Page) where you will be able to download the files again for up to 7 days.
+For files that have been purchased individually, go to your Downloads page where you will be able to download the files again for up to seven (7) days.

 IPA Source no longer provides a printed version of the complete catalog.
-With over 10,000 titles on the site, the paper version of our catalog had grown to over 200 pages and had outlived its purpose.
-The newly revised "Browse All Titles" section of the site allows the customer to search the entire catalog filtering by language and gendre.
-We believe that this in conjunction with the composer and poets pages, will better serve our customer's needs.
+With 15,751 titles in our database, the paper version of our catalog had grown to over 250 pages and had outlived its purpose.
+The newly revised Catalog section of the site allows the customer to search the entire catalog filtering by language and genre.
+We believe that this in conjunction with the composer and poets pages, will better serve our customers’ needs.

 IPA Source is not a translation service but offers texts we believe will benefit the largest number of singers.
 Titles submitted to our database for inclusion will be considered according to our preset publishing schedule.

 All requests must adhere to the following guidelines.